peterjbardenhagen/Twilio-NodeJS/README.md

 How to Run:
-1. If you are using VS Code, go to Terminal
+1. If you are using VS Code, go to Terminal or Command Prompt
+2. npm install
-2. npm run start
+3. npm run start
-3. Follow the instructions in the console - repeat if you would like to
+4. Follow the instructions in the console - repeat if you would like to
-4. View latest delivery status at http://149.28.176.193:8080
+5. View latest delivery status at http://149.28.176.193:8080

 Troubleshooting:
 On first try if there is any errors in Terminal or command prompt: